href="https://use.typekit.net/nzx7mwq.css">

 Do you offer medical or mental healthcare?

-Can I teach Sensory Nourishment to others?
+If I take your workshops, can I teach Sensory Nourishment to others?

 Do you offer certification training for practitioners?

-Yes.
-If you love this work you can learn to offer workshops and trainings or teach large groups in professional settings.
-Sensory Nourishment skills increase the efficacy of talk therapy and other coaching methods, and provide income with deeply meaningful work.
-Our next cohort will begin in Spring 2026.
+• Yes.
+If you love this work you can learn to offer workshops and trainings or teach groups in professional settings.
+Sensory Nourishment skills can increase the efficacy of talk therapy and other coaching methods, can help medical providers improve their bedside manner and increase patient cooperation and treatment plan compliance.
+For others sensory Nourishment can become a source income with deeply meaningful work.

-Sign up for the waiting list here.
+Sign up for the wait list here.

 Do you work internationally?

-Yes! thanks to the magic of zoom and airplanes.
+• Yes! thanks to the magic of zoom and airplanes.
 So far we've worked with clients in 4 continents and take pride in our time zone- mastery!
 We are happy to cross oceans and distances with advance planning and travel arrangements.